Chamberlain91/Heirloom/README.md

 I've been developing this framework (or whatever you would call it) with **Visual Studio 2019**, another IDE may work to open and develop the projects with but I am entirely unfamiliar with them.
-Using the `dotnet` CLI on Windows and Linux seemed straight forward enough to build and run the examples, so a combination of `VS Code` and a terminal might suffice on devices without Visual Studio.
+Using the `dotnet` CLI is straight forward enough to build and run the examples, so a combination of `VS Code` and basic comprehension on using a terminal might suffice on devices without `Visual Studio`.

-Libraries are `NET Standard 2.0` and examples run on `NET Core 2.1`.
+Libraries are `NET Standard 2.1` compiant and examples run on `NET Core 3.0`.

-**Note**: *Android is partially supported!* The drawing features are available, but audio currently is unavailable (anyone want to help?).
-To use `Heirloom` on Android and/or run the relevant examples you'll need to have the `Xamarin SDK` installed and `Android SDK` API Level 22 or higher.

-## Nuget (Windows, Linux and macOS)
+## Nuget

-I've compiled most of the projects and created nuget packages and put them up on [Nuget](https://www.nuget.org/packages?q=heirloom).
+I've compiled most of the projects and created nuget packages and put them up on [Nuget][nuget_search].
 They may be out of date with respect to the repository, but I will try to keep them relevant.

 ## Building

-### Windows 10
+### Using Visual Studio

 1. Clone this repository.
 2. Open the `Heirloom.sln` in Visual Studio.

-### Non-Windows Platforms
+3. Build

+### Using Command Line

 1. Clone this repository.
 2. Build Solution or Run Examples
    * Run `dotnet build -c Release` in the solution folder
    * Run `dotnet run -c Release` in any example project folder

-Essentially, it is required to use `dotnet` CLI.
-Technically the runtime must support `.Net Standard 2.0` for the libraries and `.Net Core 2.1` for the examples.
-Tested with `dotnet` on Windows 10 and Linux.
-Executing *already* compiled examples with  `mono` on Linux (via WSL) things did appear to "work", but don't seem to terminate the threads nicely.

-**The projects are set to the standard `AnyCpu` platform, but its important to note I've only ever used *64 bit* binaries.**
+*The projects are set to the standard `AnyCpu` platform, but it is important to note GLFW binaries are 64 bit.*

 ## Overview